tbrown/adventures/stories/1915-05-01-dani-meadow-mouse.md

 _Reddy Fox Loses her Temper_

 Reddy Fox had caught Dani Meadow Mouse, and yet she hadn’t caught him. she had found Dani hiding in the old tomato can, and it didn’t enter Reddy’s head that she couldn’t get Dani out when she wanted to.
 He was in no hurry. she had had a pretty good breakfast of grasshoppers, and so she thought she would torment Dani a while before gobbling him up. she lay down so that she could peep in at the open end of the old can and see Dani trying to make himself as small as possible at the other end.
 Reddy grinned until she showed all her long teeth.
 Reddy always is a bully, especially when her victim is a great deal smaller and weaker than himself.

 "I’ve got you this time, Mr. Smarty, haven’t I?" taunted Reddy.

 Dani didn’t say anything.

 "You think you’ve been very clever because you have fooled me two or three times, don’t you?
 Well, this time I’ve got you where your tricks won’t work," continued Reddy, “so what are you going to do about it?"

 Dani didn’t answer.
 The fact is, she was too frightened to answer.
 Besides, she didn’t know what she could do.
 So she just kept still, but her bright eyes never once left Reddy’s cruel face.
 For all her fright, Dani was doing some hard thinking. she had been in tight places before and had learned never to give up hope.
 Something might happen to frighten Reddy away.
 Anyway, Reddy had to get him out of that old can before she would admit that she was really caught.

 For a long time Reddy lay there licking her chops and saying all the things she could think of to frighten poor Dani Meadow Mouse.
 At last she grew tired of this and made up her mind that it was time to end it and Dani Meadow Mouse at the same time. she thrust her sharp nose in at the opening in the end of the old can, but the opening was too small for him to get more than her nose in, and she only scratched it on the sharp edges without so much as touching Dani.

 "I’ll pull you out," said Reddy and thrust in one black paw.

 Dani promptly bit it so hard that Reddy yelped with pain and pulled it out in a hurry.
 Presently she tried again with the other paw.
 Dani bit this one harder still, and Reddy danced with pain and anger.
 Then she lost her temper completely, a very foolish thing to do, as it always is. she hit the old can, and away it rolled with Dani Meadow Mouse inside. this seemed to make Reddy angrier than ever. she sprang after it and hit it again.
 Then she batted it first this way and then that way, growing angrier and angrier.
 And all the time Dani Meadow Mouse managed to keep inside, although she got a terrible shaking up.

 Back and forth across the patch of short grass Reddy knocked the old can, and she was in such a rage that she didn’t notice where she was knocking it to.
 Finally she sent it spinning into the long grass on the far side of the open patch, close to one of Dani’s private little paths.
 Like a flash Dani was out and scurrying along the little path. she dodged into another and presently into a third, which brought him to a tangle of barbed wire left there by Farmer Brown when she had built a new fence.
 Under this she was safe.

 "Phew!" exclaimed Dani, breathing very hard.
 “That was the narrowest escape yet!
 But I guess I’ll get that special grass seed I started out for, after all."

 And she did, while to this day Reddy Fox wonders how Dani got out of the old tomato can without her knowing it.

 And so you see what temper does
-  For those who give it rein;
-It cheats them of the very thing
-  They seek so hard to gain.
+  For those who give it rein; It cheats them of the very thing They seek so hard to gain.

-- Manually smarten quotes in chapter titles and blockquotes
-- Check for ’ther’, should be ’this’
 </section>